Gluten Free Ham and Bean Soup

 Update: I first wrote this post about Venus De Milo Soup in 2019.
 I was so sad to read about the closing of this iconic venue in 2020, another casualty of the COVID pandemic.
 Although their banquet facility has ceased operations, their famous soup lives on as part of a take-out only foods venture.
 I hope you will enjoy my gluten free makeover of this old New England recipe!

 Founded in 1959, the Venus de Milo was an iconic restaurant and banquet facility located in Swansea, Massachusetts.
 For decades, it was a venue for countless weddings, Christmas parties and other celebrations.
-My prom was there, almost 50 years ago! ????
+My high school prom was held there, almost 50 years ago! 😲

 Venus de Milo Soup is a beloved New England tradition, and its popularity has endured over the decades.
 Copycat recipes abound for this easy to prepare soup.
 My mother had one in her recipe box, and today it is all over the internet.